Trains, post and even coffin-making: Every strike likely to affect UK by end of 2022

 Some workers will take action for the entire month, while others will walk out for shorter periods.

-The army will start training soldiers to replace Border Force officers who walk out, it’s been reported.
+The army will start training soldiers to replace Border Force officers who walk out, it has been reported.

 More industrial action will be announced next month.